 The person writing this description chose to offer the reader a brief main idea paragraph, without revealing any of the events from the story.
 The book, written for beginning readers, contains only 12 pages.
 In that case, describing any single event would be to give away the whole story!

-You must think of who your audience will be, and make your book description appeal to those individuals.
+When deciding how to write a book description, you must think of who your audience will be, and make your book description appeal to those individuals.

 A teacher, for example, is drawn in by the simple description of this little book for several reasons: